 Finally, I started to settle in…

 This campground has a lot to offer : A swimming pool, restaurant/bar on premises, 2 dog parks, golf facilities, a spacious air-conditioned laundrymat with complimentary computer services, and satellite TV with four HBO channels.

 Along with the laundrymat, the restrooms and showers are the best I’ve ever seen.
 The pictures of these facilities don’t do them justice.
 These are sturdy, log-cabin-type buildings with well thought-out benches and “cubbies”.
 It’s very rustic and clean.

-And the park.
-It’s fabulous.
 Terrific guest service, awesome monthly rates, and wonderful rustic (and clean) facilities.
 I really, really like this place.
 So why move?
-If I get the WSOP job, it’s likely to be over 40 minutes away by scooter, it’s not close to my gyms, and it’s right next to an air force base.
+My summer job will likely to be over 40 minutes away by scooter, it’s not close to my gyms, and it’s right next to an air force base.
 That’s right, from about 8 am until late afternoon, there are earth-rattling fly-byes about every 90 minutes.
 And you know what — the resort is so nice, nobody minds it — this place is packed!